NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/01-introduction.md

 </div> -->

+## NFDI4Microbiota - Democratize access to microbiota data and high-end computational analyses

+NFDI4Microbiota is a consortium that is part of the German NFDI (National research Data Infrastructure), aimed at advancing microbiological research through digital transformation.

+### Mission

+Our mission is to be the central hub in Germany for supporting the microbiology community with access to (meta)data, analysis services, data/metadata standards, training and infrastructure.
+Given microbiology's relevance to medicine, agriculture, biotechnology, and earth sciences, the consortium's work strives for a broader societal impact.

+### Vision

+The vision of the NFDI4Microbiota consortium is that researchers in microbiology (including bacteriology, virology, protistology, mycology and parasitology) can translate research data easily into a deep understanding of microbial species and their interactions on a molecular level.

+### What we aim and strive for

+We aim to foster a cultural shift towards open science and reproducible research by promoting the FAIR principles, that are, Findable, Accessible, Interoperable, and Reusable research.
+We offer training to enhance researchers' skills and data literacy, thereby improving the overall quality of research.
+By integrating microbial expertise, we aim to augment the value of other NFDI consortia and strengthen connections within the national and international microbiology communities.

+We strive to improve research processes by organizing and linking microbial (meta)data, supporting high-quality (meta)data management through data stewards, and enhancing (meta)data reproducibility through standardized processing and analysis.
+Additionally, we are developing computational tools to translate (meta)data into new insights and creating a central information hub tailored to the needs of the microbial research community.

+### Where to find us

+More information on how to contribute to the consortium, participate in coffee talks, become an ambasador or take part in training events, visit the [NFDI4Microbiota webpage](https://nfdi4microbiota.de/).
+If you have questions feel free to contact us via the [Helpdesk](https://nfdi4microbiota.de/contact-form/) or contact us directly via [email](mailto:helpdesk@nfdi4microbiota.de).

+By sending an email you agree with the NFDI4Microbiota Consortium Privacy Policy, found bellow the Helpdesk contact form.

 ## What is this Knowledge Base about?

 This knowledge base is a collection of information and references with